bronydell/kotlin-open-weather-map/README.md

 # Kotlin Open Weather Map

-This app is designed for Wipro, displaying Dublin 5-day weather forecast.
+This app is displaying Dublin 5-day weather forecast.

 https://openweathermap.org/forecast5 - This site was used to search the weather information.